ajrice1018/burger/README.md

 ## Demo

-A live version of the app can be found (here)[https://andy-burger-hw.herokuapp.com/].
+A live version of the app can be found [here](https://andy-burger-hw.herokuapp.com/).

 ## Local Install

+* Clone the git repository
+* Run npm install mysql express handlebars in the command line
+* Run schema and seeds for the MySQL in MySQL interface of your choosing
+* Add your password to connection.js
+* Run node server on the command line and you will be up and running